ibm-ecosystem-engineering/envizi-workshop-2024/172-Custom-Emission-Factors/readme.md

 ## 3 View the Custom emission factors applied for the data.

-1. Navigate to the account : `IN Bank - London Co-Gas`
+1. Navigate to the account : `IN Bank - London Co-Gas`   (prefix your prefix-id)
 2. View `Review` > `Monthly Data`
 3. Click on `Preview`
 4. Select a record of consumption data between the time frame of `Effetive from`  and `Effective To`